Anti-Defamation League

+The Anti-Defamation League (ADL), formerly known as the Anti-Defamation League of B'nai B'rith, is a New York-based international non-governmental organization that was founded to combat antisemitism, as well as other forms of bigotry and discrimination.
+The ADL is also known for its pro-Israel advocacy.
+Its CEO is Jonathan Greenblatt.
 ADL headquarters are located in Murray Hill, in the New York City borough of Manhattan.
-The ADL has 25 regional offices in the United States including a Government Relations Office in Washington, DC, as well as an office in Israel and staff in Europe.
-In its 2019 annual information Form 990, ADL reported total revenues of $92 million, the vast majority from contributions and grants.
-Its total operating revenue is reported at $80.9 million.
+The ADL has 25 regional offices in the United States including a government relations office in Washington, D.C., as well as an office in Israel and staff in Europe.
+In 2023, the ADL reported total revenue of $38.3 million, the vast majority from contributions and grants.
+Its operating expenses for 2023 were reported at $57.9 million.